 - Keep all terrain items either on a gaming table or the relevant terrain shelf at all times.

 - Do not play games on tables designated as being unavailable for use.

 If in doubt Wheaton's Law applies!
-Gamers must treat the staff, their opponents and any Judges with consideration and respect.
-Playing in The South Wales Gaming Centre should be seen as an opportunity to play, compete and socialise with like-minded individuals who share an interest and passion for gaming.
+You must treat the staff, your opponents and any Judges with consideration and respect.
+Swearing and abusive behaviour will not be tolerated and you may be asked to leave if you behave in a disruptive way.
+Playing in any Firestorm Games Venue should be seen as an opportunity to play, compete and socialise with like-minded individuals who share an interest and passion for gaming.

 Streaming on Twitch, Facebook and YouTube